 Dye sublimation printers!

-The majority of photo booths, if not all (99.9%), use Dye sublimation printers.
+The company you hire should be using a dye sublimation printers.
 Here’s why.
+The final product is a heat transferred image.
+They are not a water based product.
 The prints have a special UV coating to delay fading as a result of direct sunlight.
-They’re water and fingerprint resistant.
+They’re immediately water and fingerprint resistant.
 Printing each photo takes less than 10 seconds.
 Dye-sub printers produce lab quality prints and are the same type used in retail stores like Wal-mart, Costco, etc. Don’t rent a photo booth that uses anything but a dye-sub printer.